-Officials said after a meeting of Pakistan’s National Security Committee led by Prime Minister Imran Khan that the government would protest India's actions at the 15-nation U.N.
-Security Council and International Court of Justice, the U.N.'s main judicial body, in The Hague, Netherlands.
+Pakistani officials said after a national security committee meeting led by Khan that the government would protest India's actions at the 15-nation U.N.
+Security Council in New York and International Court of Justice, the U.N.'s main judicial body, in The Hague, Netherlands.

-They also said they would downgrade Pakistan’s diplomatic relations and suspend trade with India, bringing the two nuclear-armed neighbors closer to renewed war over the Himalayan region claimed by both countries and divided by a militarized Line of Control.
-Pakistan's foreign minister, Shah Mahmood Qureshi also told parliament that the Indian ambassador would be expelled.
+They high-stakes confrontation brings the two nuclear-armed nations closer to renewed war over the Himalayan region claimed by both countries and divided by a militarized Line of Control.
+Pakistan's foreign minister, Shah Mahmood Qureshi, told his parliament that India's ambassador to Pakistan would be expelled.

 Pakistan wants residents there to vote on whether to remain or cut ties with India.
 Most in the heavily armed region oppose Indian rule.
-The fighting reaches high up into the Karakoram, the mountain range where, for more than a half-century, the two nations’ armies with at least a half-million troops combined have been meeting on the highest battleground in the world, the Siachen Glacier, at an elevation of 5,400 meters or more.
+The fighting reaches high up into the Karakoram, the mountain range where, for more than a half-century, the two nations’ armies with at least a half-million troops combined have met on the highest battleground in the world, the Siachen Glacier, at an elevation of 5,400 meters or more.

 Human rights worries